ceejbot/modcache/README.md

     removed            Find mods for this game that are removed, probably so you can untrack them search             Find mods that mention this string in their names or text summaries track              Track a specific mod
-    tracked            Fetch your list of tracked mods trending           Show the 10 top all-time trending mods for a game untrack            Stop tracking a mod or list of mods, by id untrack-removed    Stop tracking all removed mods for a specific game
+    tracked            Fetch your list of tracked mods and show a by-game summary trending           Show the 10 top all-time trending mods for a game untrack            Stop tracking a mod or list of mods, by id untrack-removed    Stop tracking all removed mods for a specific game